 In other words, agile is about adaptiveness and responding quickly to changes as they come up, as they always do, in a project.
 This is a way of thinking, more than a methodology, some would say, as it’s not so structured as to become rigid and calcified in process.
 However, the importance of change is made clear in the Agile Manifesto.

-Agile speaks to the fast-changing world of software development and understanding that environment, which is often fraught with uncertainly.
+Agile speaks to the fast-changing world of software development and understanding that environment, which is often fraught with uncertainty.
 Agile provides a framework in which to respond and adapt to those changes.
+Additionally, using agile project management software greatly facilitates the planning, scheduling and tracking.

 The Role of Cross-Functional Teams